 What are my rights at a protest?
-What are my rights at a protest?
-What are my rights at a protest?

 - Your rights are strongest in what are known as “traditional public forums,” such as streets, sidewalks, and parks.
 You also likely have the right to speak out on other public property, like plazas in front of government buildings, as long as you are not blocking access to the government building or interfering with other purposes the property was designed for.
 Private property owners can set rules for speech on their property.
 The government may not restrict your speech if it is taking place on your own property or with the consent of the property owner.